forma-cloud/FormaCloud/README.md

 Enter the region name where the stacks will be created;
 Choose whether you want to install it for the whole organization;
 Enter a list of regions where you want to enable Optima SavingBot;
-Enter whether you already have CloudWatch-CrossAccountSharingRole IAM role in your accounts;
+Choose whether you already have CloudWatch-CrossAccountSharingRole IAM role in your accounts;

 Sample output: